 18. New Zealand

 Heading to the land of The Lord of the Rings with your precious?
 Helpers may enter New Zealand on a Specific Purpose Work Visa.
 Make sure to leave plenty of lead time (at least 20–25 working days) and get your documentation sorted – including evidence of return tickets, accommodation, bank funds and passport copies of all members of the family travelling together.
-It’s on the expensive side ($300+), so probably not worth it for a long weekend.
-Note: temporary visa applications from outside New Zealand are currently suspended.
+It’s on the expensive side ($700+), so probably not worth it for a long weekend.

 20. Sri Lanka